 Partner with academics, scientists, and communities to fill information gaps through original research, data collection, analysis, and monitoring.
-Tailor the interpretation of science to the audience or user.
+Tailor the interpretation of science to the audience or user, ranging from the general public to academics.
 Curate and archive information for use and updates across decades.
+Align with similar statewide initiatives but ensure data is tailored to the Bay Area.